BENEFITS & COMPENSATION

 Salary

-The current officer pay range is from $68,296/year up to $96,539/year.
-The current contract provides for a 3% raise in August 2024.
+The current officer pay range is from $74,568/year up to $105,414/year.
 In addition, employees are paid at the rate of time and one-half for all overtime hours.
 A minimum of two hours of overtime is provided when an employee is called in off-duty, unless it is a regular day off or a vacation day, then a minimum of four hours of overtime pay is granted.

 Lateral Entry